dzhuneyt-archive/hotelster/README.md

     npm run dev

+When all the build and testing process finishes, open http://localhost:4200

 The above command will:
+* Install backend and frontend dependencies
 * Seed the database
 * Start a lite server for the REST APIs (Laravel)
+* Execute frontend unit tests
+* Build the frontend
 * Start a lite server for the frontend (Angular)